joshuaeckroth/csci221-website/lecture/syllabus.markdown

 In the last five weeks of the course, all students will be working on a single group project.
 I will define the project requirements and assign each student to a subgroup with a specific set of tasks.
 We will collaborate as a class to decide the deliverables after I have explained the project goals.

 Grades for the group project will be determined primarily on whether or not the class meets its deliverables.
-20% of your group project grade will be determined by an average of your team members' and your own ratings of your performance.
+25% of your group project grade will be determined by an average of your team members' and your own ratings of your performance.
 These ratings will be private and anonymous.

-The group project grading rubric is as follows, out of 10 points:
+The group project grading rubric is as follows, out of 20 points:

-- +2 pts: meets deliverable 1
+- 1 pt: meets deliverable 1
-- +2 pts: meets deliverable 2
+- 2 pts: meets deliverable 2
-- +2 pts: meets deliverable 3
+- 3 pts: meets deliverable 3
-- +2 pts: meets deliverable 4
+- 4 pts: meets deliverable 4
+- 5 pts: meets deliverable 5
-- remaining 2 pts: average of your group member's individual private ratings of your performance
+- 5 pts: average of your group member's individual private ratings of your performance

 ## Calendar

 ### Proficiency exam dates

-- Proficiency exam 1: Fri Feb 24
+- Proficiency exam 1: Wed Jan 31
-- Proficiency exam 2: Fri Mar 31
+- Proficiency exam 2: Wed Feb 21

 ### Test dates

 Both tests are take-home.
-Tests will be made available at these dates, and will be due a few days later:
+Tests will be made available a few days before these due dates:

-- Test 1: available Mon Mar 13, due Fri Mar 17 11:59pm
+- Test 1: available Wed Mar 14, due Mon Mar 19, 11:59pm
-- Test 2: available Wed Apr 4, due Wed Apr 12 11:59pm
+- Test 2: available Wed Apr 11, due Mon Apr 16, 11:59pm

 ### Group project deliverables

 Requirements for the group project will be established later.
 The project will have five deliverables.
 Each deliverable is a set of features (to be decided when the project begins), plus a presentation (~10 minutes).

-- Deliverable 1: Mon Apr 10
+- Deliverable 1: Mon Apr 9
-- Deliverable 2: Mon Apr 17
+- Deliverable 2: Mon Apr 16
-- Deliverable 3: Mon Apr 24
+- Deliverable 3: Mon Apr 23
-- Deliverable 4: Mon May 1
+- Deliverable 4: Mon Apr 30
-- Deliverable 5: Fri May 5
+- Deliverable 5: Tue May 8, 2pm

 ### Topics

-- Week 1: Basics of C++
+- Week 1: Basics of C++, Linux, git
 - Week 2: Makefiles
-- Week 3: Pointers, memory management
+- Week 3: Debugging
 - Week 4: Pointers, memory management, references
 - Week 5: Structs, classes, operator overloading
 - Week 6: Linked lists